faenrandir/a_careful_examination/responses/response_to_8_anti-mormon_tactics.md

+# Finding Truth: Response to "8 Anti-Mormon Tactics That Satan Uses To Attack The Latter-day Saints"

 In March of 2017, MyLifeByGogoGoff published a piece entitled [8 Anti-Mormon Tactics That Satan Uses To Attack The Latter-day Saints](http://mylifebygogogoff.com/2017/03/8-anti-mormon-tactics-that-satan-uses-to-attack-the-latter-day-saints.html).
 The piece was then [reblogged by LDS Living](http://www.ldsdaily.com/personal-lds-blog/8-anti-mormon-tactics-satan-uses-attack-latter-day-saints/).

-I am a former Mormon, and I also spent many years in the sciences and so have spent a fair bit of time in scholarly debate regarding the tenability of various conclusions and the manner in which a person may reason from various data points.
-I am certainly no master logician, but I have taken a couple philosophy courses.
-I hope to offer brief reflection on and some counterpoint to these 8 points.
+I am certainly no expert logician, but I have taken a couple philosophy courses, and I spent many years in the sciences attempting to avoid committing the logical fallacies the author discusses.
+I offer brief reflection on and some counterpoint to these 8 points.

 ### 1. Half truths